 - Literature means any printed non-commercial material that is produced for distribution or publication to an audience, including but not limited to flyers, handbills, leaflets, placards, bulletins, newspapers, and magazines, but does not include the College bulletins or newsletters or official College material.
 Distribution of commercial literature is governed by the College's solicitation and vending protocol.

 - Recognized student group means a student group recognized by the Student Life Office as an ACC Club or Organization.

 The following provisions apply to the use of publicly available outdoor space for expressive activity.

 - Those planning to engage in expressive activities as a group or individuals planning to engage in expressive activities intended to attract the attention of passers-by must reserve appropriate outdoor space for a proposed activity at least 24 hours in advance.
 Reservations, including expected number of attendees and the proposed manner in which the activity will be conducted assist in identifying an appropriate location and time, thus avoiding conflicts that could require rescheduling an activity and permit the College to evaluate necessary services and costs.
 Where an activity requires more than a nominal increase in services to accommodate the event, or results in damages, the additional costs of such services and/or damages may be assessed to the individual or group reserving the space.

-- Space is available for reservation and activities only during the normal campus hours, see web page.
+- Space is available for reservation and activities only during the normal campus hours.
 To allow for a diversity of information and perspectives no one may reserve more than five consecutive days and fifteen days total for the semester.

-- Upon arrival on the day of the reservation or activity, the individual making the reservation must check in with the Facilities Rental Office at Room M1735.
+- Upon arrival on the day of the reservation or activity, the individual making the reservation must check in with the facility [dot] rental [at] arapahoe [dot] edu (Facility Rental Coordinator).

 - Persons must abide by all applicable laws, policies, procedures and protocols and not block or otherwise interfere with the free flow of vehicular, bicycle or pedestrian traffic.